 But insulin can quickly become uncool.
 This happens when outside factors cause your pancreas to produce insulin like a racehorse, increasing your body’s ability to store fat.
 And with prolonged elevated insulin, your brain eventually stops recognizing that the hormone is in your body.
 This is kind of like when someone nags you so much

 So you need to make friends with your insulin.
 This will allow you to reduce hormone levels and store less fat.

 5 Tips To Balance Your Insulin

 High-glycemic carbohydrates are those that put your body’s insulin production into overdrive.
 So, the more of these foods you eat, the more your body will become an expert fat accumulator.
 Low-glycemic carbohydrates are much kinder to your waistline because they elicit a smaller insulin response.

 High-glycemic carbohydrates are foods like bread, pasta, bagels, cookies, brownies, and cakes.
 You can still eat these foods but only in moderation.

 2. Avoid Artificial Sweeteners

 Artificial sweeteners play a significant role in inflammation.
 I’ve some more bad news.
 The brain perceives artificial sweeteners as actual sugar.
 And this will cause the brain to signal the same production of insulin as when you eat sugar.
-What does that do?
-It puts the body in fat-storing mode even though you didn’t consume any calories.

 3. Include Helpful Spices